mellistibco/flogo-activities/activities/daterange/README.md

 }
 ```

-The above sample will return a start date of now-5 and an end date of '04052018215500'
+The above sample will return a start date of 04042018215500-5 minutes and an end date of now.